ociu/sphinx-traceability-extension/example/index.rst

 .. toctree::
    :maxdepth: 2

+.. admonition:: Hello
+   :name: one admonition
+   :class: one admonition class

+   This is one admonition

-.. item:: extend this
+.. item:: 00001
+   :name: First item
+   :class: important

    We have to extend this section

 This text is not part of any item

-.. item:: cleanup a bit
+.. item:: 00002
+   :name: Second title
+   :class: not_so_important secondary

    Clean up all this.